avajs/ava/readme.md

 ### ES2017 support

 AVA comes with built-in support for ES2017 through [Babel 6](https://babeljs.io).
 Just write your tests in ES2017.
 No extra setup needed.
 You can use any Babel version in your project.
-We use our own bundled Babel with our [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) and [`stage-2`](https://babeljs.io/docs/plugins/preset-stage-2/) preset, as well as [custom transforms](https://github.com/avajs/babel-preset-transform-test-files) for test and helper files.
+We use our own bundled Babel with our [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) preset, as well as [custom transforms](https://github.com/avajs/babel-preset-transform-test-files) for test and helper files.

 The corresponding Babel config for AVA's setup is as follows: